-General Chemistry (CHEM 121 and CHEM 122) Physical Chemistry (CHEM 331 and CHEM 332) Organic Chemistry (CHEM 333 and CHEM 334) Quantitative Analysis (CHEM 311)
+General Chemistry (CHEM 1215 and CHEM 1225) Physical Chemistry (CHEM 331 and CHEM 332) Organic Chemistry (CHEM 333 and CHEM 334) Quantitative Analysis (CHEM 311)

-Admission to the BS/MS program is contingent on the applicant's having a GPA of at least 3.0 at the time of application and at the end of the 7th semester.
+Admission to the Accelerated program is contingent on the applicant's having a GPA of at least 3.0 at the time of application and at the end of the 7th semester.
 In addition, by the end of the 8th semester, students are required to complete CHEM 443, CHEM 411, CHEM 441, CHEM 442 and associated laboratories, earning a grade of B or better.

-Students in the five-year program must apply for graduate standing, normally in the 6th semester.
-Once admitted to the graduate program, the student spends his or her 8th semester as s dually registered student.
+Students in the Accelerated Masters program must apply for graduate standing, normally in the 6th semester.
+Once admitted to the graduate program, the student spends his or her 8th semester as a dually registered student.

 Registration for Graduate Seminar (CHEM 529, 530) is required beginning with the 8th semester.
 Student must register for Graduate Seminar for a letter grade and give a presentation during the 9th semester.
-The MS degree requires completion of a master's thesis based on the student's research.
+The MS degree requires completion of a master's thesis based on the student's research

-At the beginning of the 7th semester, the student must select a graduate advisory committee and formalize his or her graduate research topic.
-The BS/MS program, including the master's thesis defense, must be completed by the end of the 10th semester.
+At the beginning of the 7th semester, the student must forma graduate advisory committee and formalize his or her graduate research topic.
+The Accelerated Masters program, including the master's thesis defense, must be completed by the end of the 10th semester.